kawansoft/aceql-http/README.md

 # Licensing

-AceQL HTTP’s software is licensed under the [AceQL HTTP BSL](https://github.com/kawansoft/aceql-http/blob/LICENSE.TXT), which allows source code access and free use in non-production environments.
-Note that usage is  production is not free.
-A [subscription]( www.aceql.com/pricing) is required in order to run AceQL in production.
+AceQL HTTP’s software is licensed under the [AceQL HTTP BSL](https://github.com/kawansoft/aceql-http/blob/12.2/LICENSE.TXT), which allows source code access and free use in non-production environments.

+***Note that usage is  production is not free***.
+A [**subscription**](https://www.aceql.com/pricing/) is required in order to run AceQL in production:

-The Basic plan allows running up to 2 Open-Source database names* in production in your organization.
+- The Basic plan allows running up to 2 Open-Source database names* in production in your organization.

-The Professional or Enterprise plan is required in order to run more than 2 database names* and/or run MS SQL Server or Oracle Database in production.
+- The Professional or Enterprise plan is required in order to run more than 2 database names* and/or run MS SQL Server or Oracle Database in production.

 AceQL’s BSL is based on Business Source License (BSL) version 1.1 developed by MariaDB.
 This license has been adopted by other commercial open-source projects like CockroachDB.